Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 You start off as a `Novice`, and work your way up through the works of `Trainee` (Level 10), `Pre-debut` (Level 20), `Nugu` (Level 30), and many more to discover.
 Check out `,profile` to see where you stand.

-## XP Modifiers
+## EXP Modifiers
-- Playing with more people will increase how much XP you gain, ranging between 0.75x (single player) to 1.25x XP (6+ players).
+- Playing with more people will increase how much EXP you gain, ranging between 0.75x (single player) to 1.25x EXP (6+ players).
-- Guessing quickly will earn you 1.1x XP.
+- Guessing quickly will earn you 1.1x EXP.
-- Guess streaks greater than 5 will earn you 1.2x XP.
+- Guess streaks greater than 5 will earn you 1.2x EXP.
-- Every weekend is a 2x XP weekend, all days on Saturdays and Sundays EST time.
+- Every weekend is a 2x EXP weekend, all days on Saturdays and Sundays EST time.
-- On weekdays, there are 3 daily `KMQ Power Hours` lasting two hours each for 2x XP, at random points in the day.
+- On weekdays, there are 3 daily `KMQ Power Hours` lasting two hours each for 2x EXP, at random points in the day.
-- Winning a game in teams mode earns your team 1.1x XP.
+- Winning a game in teams mode earns your team 1.1x EXP.

 ## Requirements
 You will only gain EXP if:
 - There is a minimum of 10 songs selected
-- You are using `,mode song` (full XP)
+- You are using `,mode song` (full EXP)
-- You are using `,mode artist` or `,mode both` and you are not using `,groups` (30% XP)
+- You are using `,mode artist` or `,mode both` and you are not using `,groups` (30% EXP)

 # Game Options
 KMQ offers different game options to narrow down the selection of random songs based on your preferences.
 The current game options can be viewed by using `,options` or simply tagging KMQ Bot.